carminacodre/ModelQuantization/README.md

 optimize_quantize_weights_trans
 ```

-This is a lit of transformations which adds to the optimizing_for_deployment_trans
+This is a list of transformations which adds to the optimizing_for_deployment_trans
 the weight quantization.
 Weight quantization is a mechanism of saving weights by using their range
 and offset and reduces thus the memory needed.

+The size of the module will be reduce.

 The three lists of operations listed above use as input the shape
 "1,299,299,3".